Sunchokes, AKA Jerusalem artichokes (Helianthus tuberosus),

 When harvesting, just leave a couple behind to let them regrow.
 One tuber will turn into many the next season, making this an easy garden veggie to grow.
 It’s almost impossible to kill them, really.

-Some things to keep in mind when planting sunchokes in your garden:
+Some things to keep in mind when growing sunchokes, AKA Jersualem artichokes in your garden:

 They will take over the area.
 Keep them contained as much as possible, and harvest the outside edges first to help prevent spreading.

 Sunchokes can be used in nearly any recipe as a replacement for potatoes.
 They have a very similar texture to white potatoes and are tasty baked, grilled, or pan fried.
-Sunchokes also have a distinct flavor that can be easily transitioned to from their potato alternative.
+It can be easily transitioned to from their potato alternative.
 Try mixing 1/2 sunchokes and 1/2 white potatoes in a mashed form for a gradual change.